SAG-GithubApprentice/Project_2/README.md

 ## Contributing

+This project benefits from the contributions of:

+edX Boot Camps LLC - Educational partner providing guidance and resources.

+## Authors

 Sergio Garzon

 Chris Alvarez

 Todd Snyder

 ## License

-This project is open-source and is not licensed
+This project is not licensed and is available for educational and non-commercial use only.